 Whereas on the other hand, different type of the ECS is optimized for different application scenarios.
-If we are to create an ECS dedicated for the AI application processing, we can choose “AI-accelerated” type of the ECS.
+If we are to create an ECS dedicated to the AI application processing, we can choose “AI-accelerated” type of ECS.

 (5) Image: Define the operating system (OS) to be run in our ECS.